Basketball Referee

 Follow on to last question What’s the best way to get refs attention?
 Yell it out while it is happening?
 Wait for stoppage of play? – call ref over to ask for discussion?
 Can ref just ignore me?
 Looking for respectful interaction protocol w/ ref

-Asked by Randy S about 13 years ago
+Asked by Randy S over 13 years ago

 Most respectful way is to ask the ref if he can discuss a play.
 If you are the kind of coach who is shilling for every call you will be ignored by a skilled official for your own good.
 You would do well to expend your enegy in understanding how tight or loose a ref is calling a game, and coaching accordingly, rather than ratcheting up your complaints.
 During a game, the ref holds all the cards.
 After the game if you feel a ref is grossly misinterpreting the rules talk to the assignment chairman.